rwb/ccjs300/README.md

 ### Chapter 2: Ethics in Criminal Justice Research

+* This week's reading: Chapter 2 of the textbook.
 * Research often involves studies of human beings and animals.
 * In this class, we focus primarily on ethical issues in the study of human behavior.
 * Your textbook provides a series of "biomedical" and "social science" examples of ethical failures in research.